Six Daily Devotionals from the Sermpn om the Mount

 - Holistic Approach to Righteousness: Matthew 5:28

 suggests that righteousness is holistic.
-It encompasses thoughts, emotions, and actions.
+It cover thoughts, emotions, and actions.
 The verse

-encourages a comprehensive approach to living a life aligned with spiritual values.
+encourages an integrated approach to living a life that mirrors spiritual values.

 - Awareness of Temptation: Matthew 5:28 can make us aware of the subtlety of